 Steiner had completed the clean.
 The crowd erupted in shouts and applause.
 After a few seconds, they fell silent.
 Steiner took a deep breath.
 Then he exploded.
 The crowd erupted again, cheering him on.
 Steiner got the bar above his head.
 His feet inched forward, fighting to steady themselves..
 He needed to be perfectly in control for the judges to give him the signal the lift was good, that he could drop the bar.

 The all-clear came.

 Steiner dropped the bar and collapsed over it.
 He pounded the platform.
-He jumped into the arms of his coaches, his face reddened and tears falling like waterfalls out of him.
+He jumped into the arms of his coach, his face red.
+Tears fell out of him like waterfalls.

 “It felt like a thousand chains had come off me,” Steiner said.
 “Everything just burst out.
 Everything I had been suppressing."

 Susann was not there to experience Steiner's victory.
 But, in his gym bag throughout the competition, Steiner had carried her picture.
 He rushed to grab it before the medal ceremony.
 As the gold was lifted and placed around his neck, he held her photo up to his face for the crowd to see the woman who had made his dream possible.

 “I wanted my wife to be there.
 I wanted to show the world that I wasn’t standing up there alone.”